 - Amphetamines and methamphetamines

 If a driver fails a drug or alcohol test, their immediate removal from the safety-sensitive job function is required until successful completion of the return-to-duty process with a DOT-qualified substance abuse professional.
-One fails the testing if they get a positive drug test result, refuse to
+One fails the testing if they get a positive drug test result, refuse to test, or register a 0.04 or greater alcohol content.

 US Drug Test Centers serves all FMCSA-regulated markets for drug and alcohol testing programs.
 Clients for these programs include owner-operators, for-hire carriers, private fleets, small and large trucking companies, and bus companies.
 For immediate service or to set up an account, call US Drug Test Centers at 866-566-0261.